October 18 2020 – Mike Yarbrough

 Getting married is a joyous occasion, but there is a lot of work that goes into it!
-In all fairness, it tends to be a lot more work for the bride than the groom, but there's one big job that, as a groom, you don't want to procrastinate.
-We're talking about giving a wedding speech.
+In all fairness, it tends to be more work for the bride than the groom, but there's one big job that, as a groom, you don't want to procrastinate.
+We're talking about giving a great groom speech.

 We know that giving speeches isn't for everybody.
 Some estimates suggest that as many as 75% of people have fear of public speaking to some degree.
 Writing a speech can be challenging too, which is why we hope these tips help you craft and deliver a speech that hits all the right notes.